 Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient?
-Regulatory directior Regulatory direction to district and/or regional plans Option 1 Direction to district and regional plans to involve initial authority representatives in resource management decision making Establishes a consistent policy framework within which plans need to ensure that iwi authority representatives are involved in resource management decision making.
+Regulatory direction Regulatory direction to district and/or regional plans Option 1 Direction to district and regional plans to involve iwi authority representatives in resource management decision making Establishes a consistent policy framework within which plans need to ensure that iwi authority representatives are involved in resource management decision making.
 Promotes certainty around desired involvement of iwi authority representatives in resource management decision making.
 However, the power to appoint any person(s) to a hearing panel or committee to hear and/or decide on a plan or resource consent is with a 'council' not a direction in a regional policy statement or plan.
 Med Establishes a clear intent as to how iwi authority representative are to be involved in resource management decision making.
 All relevant parties must work to achieve the objective, which aims to improve social and cultural outcomes.
 Council's act to give effect to the principles to the Treaty of Waitangi and to address an issue of significance to iwi authorities in the Wellington region.
-Benefit in having tangata whenua representatives integrated into the decision making process to provide a more comprehensive consideration of matters of significance to iwi authorities in a timely and direct manner, during resource management decision making processes.
+Benefit in having tangata whenua representatives integrated into the decision making process to provide a more comprehensive consideration of matters of significance to iwi authorities in a timely and direct manner, during processes.
 There are likely to be unnecessary costs associated with being prescriptive and not allowing case-by-case determination as to whether involvement is appropriate.
-Could create conflict, debate or contesting of the value of involvement of inv authority representatives in resource management decision making.
-Cost involved in training of representatives to sit on hearings Additional costs will be born by ratepayers and applicants for the appointment of iwi authorities will epresentatives to resource management hearings.
-Additional resourcing of iwi authorities will also be borne by the authorities themselves, and they must retain discretion over how they allocate resources, as an authority may not be able to contribute to all resource management decision making processes, and would wish to retain discretion as to which processes they will elect to be involved in.
-2
+Could create conflict, debate or contesting of the value of involvement of iwi authority representatives in resource management decision making.
+Cost involved in training of representatives to sit on hearings Additional costs will be born by ratepayers and applicants for the appointment of iwi authority representatives to resource management hearings.
+Additional resourcing of iwi authorities themselves, as an authority may not be able to contribute to all resource management decision making processes, and would wish to retain discretion as to which processes they will elect to be involved in. ۶ 2